-For example, one may have to travel back to their home of record for a court to be able to grant a divorce, while civilians can just travel to the court where they live.
-To this end, the effect such a divorce has on one’s life also varies from those going through a traditional divorce, and can also introduce overwhelming stress and hardship.
+For example, one may have to travel back to their home of record for a court to be able to grant a divorce, while civilians can travel to the court where they live.
+To this end, the effect such a divorce has on one’s life also varies from those going through a traditional divorce and can also introduce overwhelming stress and hardship.

 At Higdon, Hardy & Zuflacht, L.L.P., we understand important and highly specific factors are involved in military divorces.
-An example of one of these factors is how military pensions or base reassignments play into such the divorce discussions.
+An example of one of these factors is how military pensions or base reassignments play into such divorce discussions.
 A smooth transition into your new life requires professional and knowledgeable legal representation, and you’d benefit from Higdon, Hardy & Zuflacht, L.L.P. attorneys’ experience with military personnel.

 Military Divorce – The Details

 In a divorce where one or two spouses are in the military, a service member’s pension may be divided among the individuals involved.
-The Uniformed Services Former Spouses Protection Act (USFSPA) provides a federal statute for the military and guides them to accept state statutes on addressing issues such as military retirement pension, child support and spousal support.
+The Uniformed Services Former Spouses Protection Act (USFSPA) provides a federal statute for the military.
+It guides them to accept state statutes addressing issues such as military retirement pensions, child support, and spousal support.

-The amount of military pension that is divided upon is based on a formula that may be expressed in dollars or as a percentage of the member’s retirement pay.
-Courts are not required to divide military pay, so it is especially important to contact a qualified attorney lawyer to discuss the essential details of your divorce as soon as possible.
+The amount of divided military pension is based on a formula that may be expressed in dollars or as a percentage of the member’s retirement pay.
+Courts are not required to divide military pay, so it is especially important to contact a qualified lawyer to discuss the essential details of your divorce as soon as possible.

-In any situation where both parents are military members or if a military parent has sole custody, a ‘family care plan’ is required.
+A “family care plan” is necessary whenever both parents are military members or a military parent has sole custody.
 This plan is to determine what will happen to the child or children of military members in the case of deployment.
-The family care plans must include a short-term caretaker, a long-term caretaker and care provision details.
-The short-term caretaker is someone you trust to care for your child if you are gone for less than 30 days, while a long-term caretaker would be required for any military deployment of longer than 30 days.
+The family care plans must identify a short-term or long-term caretaker and care provision details.
+The short-term caretaker is someone you trust to care for your child if you are gone for less than 30 days, while a long-term caretaker would be necessary for any military deployment longer than 30 days.

 In a U.S. Supreme Court decision on May 15, 2017, the court ruled that state courts cannot order veterans to pay divorced spouses for the loss of his or her retirement pay caused by service-related disability benefits.
-The ruling on Howell v.
+The ruling in Howell v.
 Howell clarified that disability pay is not divisible as community property.
-As you can see, laws are changing and it takes the knowledge and skill of a licensed attorney to assist in these types of military divorce proceedings.
+As you can see, laws are changing, and it takes the knowledge and skill of a licensed attorney to assist in these types of military divorce proceedings.